-- c) withdrawing from the trial. - Participants should be informed of the importance of notifying the research team in advance of attending any trial visits if - a) they are experiencing one or more symptoms suggestive of COVID-19 infection - b) they have recently (within 14 days) returned from overseas or have been in close contact with someone who is known to have contracted COVID-19 or - c) has symptoms suggestive of COVID-19 infection, or - d) they are experiencing one or more symptoms not suggestive of COVID-19 infection, but suggestive of influenza or other infectious disease or condition that includes respiratory symptoms. - e) Adverse events reporting by the participants should be emphasised if they have been provided with study agents.
-This should include both the expected and unexpected adverse effects. - f) In addition, research sites may screen all participants by using targeted observation and temperature taking using contactless thermometers before each study visit - In a situation where a trial participant is unable to attend a visit or otherwise fulfil a condition of participation due to public health directives or government policy (such as restricted travel), sponsors and researchers are encouraged to facilitate the participant being able to continue to participate in the trial at a site that is within the limits of any such restrictions.
-Data collected could then be transmitted to the site that the participant would normally have attended. - There should be access to water, soap, sanitizers, social distance, mask, gloves and PPE etc for participant visits at home, clinic or inpatient so as to minimize transmission. - Participant rights must not be violated and all protections should be accorded to them during the emergency.
+- trial, including medical and other trial procedures, ongoing treatment or care and any tests or assessments that will have, or have the potential to have, an impact on them. - 7.
+In trials that have been modified, participants should explicitly be given the following options: - a) participating in the trial, as modified, inclusive of alternative mechanisms for engagement such as remote visits, data collection, monitoring, etc., as appropriate - b) suspending their participation, if this is viable, or - c) withdrawing from the trial. - 8.
+Participants should be informed of the importance of notifying the research team in advance of attending any trial visits if; - a) they are experiencing one or more symptoms suggestive of infection such as a public health emergencies and pandemics - b) has symptoms suggestive of active infection by the Public health emergency and pandemics, or - c) they are experiencing one or more symptoms not suggestive of infection, but suggestive of influenza or other infectious disease or condition that includes respiratory symptoms. - d) Adverse events reporting by the participants should be emphasized if they have been provided with study agents.
+This should include both the expected and unexpected adverse effects. - e) In addition, research sites may screen all participants by using targeted observation and temperature taking using contactless thermometers before each study visit - 9.
+In a situation where a trial participant is unable to attend a visit or otherwise fulfil a condition of participation due to public health directives or government policy (such as restricted travel), sponsors and researchers are encouraged to facilitate